-It was pointed out that the reproducibility is related to the number of cycles and to the aggressiveness of the test, hence to the final haze values.
+It was pointed out that the reproducibility is related to the number of cycles and to the aggressiveness of the test, hence to the final delta haze values.
 It was then suggested to adapt the performance requirements to the test method.
 The reproducibility should be related to the target which must be reached.
-The informal group considered 2% haze a reasonable value for safety on the road.
+The informal group considered 2% haze a reasonable value for safety on the road, depending on the test method sensitivity.